100101011110101101101110110000000000010/Python-Files/README.md

 - pyqrcode : **pip install pyqrcode** : Allows for the generation of QR codes, providing a simple interface to create and save QR codes as SVG, PNG, or other image formats.
 - nltk : **pip install nltk** : NLTK (Natural Language Toolkit) library is a powerful platform for working with human language data, offering tools for text processing, linguistic analysis, and natural language processing (NLP).
 - yt_dlp : **pip install yt_dlp** : Allows for the downloading of videos from various video platforms, including YouTube.
 - pyperclip : **pip install pyperclip** : Allows for handling of copying text to the user's clipboard.
+- gtts (Google Text-to-Speech) : **pip install gtts** : a Python library and CLI tool to interface with Google Translate's text-to-speech API.
+- pygame : **pip install pygame** : Set of Python modules designed for writing games.
+This allows the creation of fully featured games and multimedia programs in the python language.

 ## Pre-Installed Python Libraries